 – 15% intermediate-term government bonds (nominal and inflation-linked)

-– 15% long-term government bonds (nominal and inflation-linked)
+– 15% long-term government bonds (weighted toward the inflation-linked variety)

 – 5% emerging market debt